FloridaIslandNFT/.github/whitepaper.md

   Post-sale, token holders can trade on secondary markets or peer-to-peer.
 Each resale triggers a contract-enforced royalty fee, generating revenue for property maintenance and trust operations.

 - **Voting & Forced Sales** :hammer:
-  Governance modules in the smart contract (if instituted) will require a threshold vote to accept a property-sale offer, after which proceeds are disbursed via the on-chain dividend mechanism.
+  Governance modules in the smart contract (when instituted) will require a threshold vote to accept a property-sale offer, after which proceeds are disbursed via the on-chain dividend mechanism.

 - **Title & Legal Standing** :scroll:
   The property’s deed remains recorded in Florida; tokens serve as on-chain evidence of fractional beneficial interest, bridging legal ownership and tokenization.